How to make a compress

 - Toothache

-I have known people who use hot compresses for fibromyalgia and arthritis.
-There are several ways to make a hot-compress. - You need warm water
+I have also known people who use hot packs for fibromyalgia and arthritis.

 - A sink